 Working together to make life better.

 Health and well-being is a lifelong journey and we have dedicated our practice to support our clients at all ages and stages.
 We provide therapy services across the lifespan: to children, teens, and adults.
-Our experienced team of psychologists and clinical social workers have varied specialties and use integrated and individualized approaches to best serve the needs of each client.
+Our experienced team of therapists have varied specialties and use integrated and individualized approaches to best serve the needs of each client.
 Learn more about the various therapies below.

 Cognitive Behavioral Therapy (CBT) is a form of therapy that focuses on understanding and altering thoughts and behaviors that are impacting one’s well-being.
 Treatment focuses on identifying faulty thought patterns that are causing distress and replacing them with more flexible and realistic ways of thinking.
 Strategies to change thinking patterns typically involve recognizing distortions in thinking, developing enhanced coping skills, and better understanding the motivations of self and others.
 CBT treatment also involves changing problematic behavioral patterns through exposure, role play, and mindfulness techniques.
 The therapist and client work collaboratively to identify goals and strategies to help the client develop more effective ways of coping.